Explore the real SF with this local’s guide to weird, cool and unusual things to do in San Francisco.

 Nighttime Tour of the Tenderloin

 The Tenderloin is a rough neighborhood located just west of the fancy shops at Union Square.
-It has a rich history in jazz/blues music, theater and civil rights activism.
+It has a rich history in jazz and blues music, theater and civil rights activism.
 It also has a lot of down-on-their-luck residents and a homeless problem.
-The Tenderloin Museum offers a history of the neighborhood through their exhibits and they also have an adults-only nighttime tour that will take you to some interesting spots, giving you an unvarnished look at SF, far away from the shiny tourist sites.
+The Tenderloin Museum offers a history of the neighborhood through their exhibits and they also have an adults-only nighttime tour, which has to the the least touristy thing to do in San Francisco.
+The tour will take you to some interesting spots, giving you an unvarnished look at SF, far away from the pretty shiny sites.
 You can read more about offbeat SF and the Tenderloin museum in this piece by Passport & Plates.

 Cool Architecture Tours in San Francisco

-There is more to San Francisco than the glass bottom bus tour down Lombard street.
+There is more to San Francisco than a glass bottom bus tour down Lombard street.
 You can take organized tours that will give you an inside look at some of SF’s architectural institutions.

 The Golden Gate Bridge is SF’s most iconic piece of architecture, see it from every angle with this guide to the best bridge viewpoints.